Plutoberth/python-launch-library/README.md

 [ ] Handle times with the datetime class

-[ ] Package the wrapper up and upload to PyPI
+[ ] Package properly and upload to PyPI

 [ ] Asynchronous operation